Privacy doesn't help you when building

 Although there are

-providers who sell the idea of a nominee EIN, it's risky because of the following issues:
+providers who sell the idea of a nominee EIN, let's cover why

-normal and typical for a bookkeeper or accountant to sign on the
+normal for a bookkeeper or accountant to sign on the

 There is no privacy from the IRS.
 The bookkeeper